-Travelling with children may appear daunting at first, but here Editor of 101 Family Holidays William Gray tells us about his journey to India with his two nine-year old twins, and why sometimes venturing out of your comfort zone can result in a truly unforgettable family experience…
+Travelling with children may appear daunting at first, but here Editor of 101 Family Holidays William Gray tells us about how he managed to travel to India with kids.
+To be precise, his two nine-year-old twins Joe and Ellie.
+Read on to find out why sometimes venturing out of your comfort zone can result in a truly unforgettable family experience…

 It felt like we’d been fired into a giant urban pinball machine, ricocheting through streets choked with taxis and roaring buses; scooters zigzagging through the mayhem and the whole scene throbbing with horn blasts and exhaust fumes.
 Any signs of culture shock?
 Not yet.
 In fact, Joe and Ellie spent most of the journey wide-eyed and giggling.
 Perhaps it was all too familiar – a real-life version of Super Mario Karts…

 There was a brief bubble of bewilderment at New Delhi Railway Station as we raced (hands held in vice-like grips) to keep up with our luggage porters, wading through the crowds, the heat, the noise, the smell… But no sooner had we reached our platform than an Indian family wandered over to say hello and check that we were okay.
 Joe got his hair ruffled by one of the porters (something he’d get used to in the coming weeks).
 And when the train arrived, everyone made a big fuss of showing us to our seats.
 It began to dawn on me that not only were Joe and Ellie taking pretty much everything in their stride, but by travelling with them we were also bringing out the best of local hospitality.

 Yes, there was plenty of staring and sometimes our twins felt shy when they became the focus of attention.
 Or were asked to be photographed by strangers.
 But in terms of bridging a cultural divide and striking up a rapport with local people, travelling with children smoothed the way far more easily than if I’d been visiting India on my own.